 When your loved one suffers from a TBI, providing care becomes your top priority.
-TBIs are dangerous and complicated, so they require more considerations when it comes to how to care for the patient.
+TBIs are dangerous and complicated, so they require more considerations when it comes to how to care for a patient.
 If the injury has left your loved one with limited mobility or loss of feeling, and you’re taking care of them at home, then bedsores could be a real problem you’ll face.

 In fact, an article published by the National Institutes of Health (NIH) states that TBI patients are at a high risk for developing bedsores because of things like metabolic changes, immobility, loss of bladder and bowel control, nutritional challenges, and the inability to care for themselves independently.
 Another article cited that the most significant factors in TBI patients that caused pressure ulcers were delayed feeding and falls in hemoglobin.

 As a TBI patient’s at-home caretaker, you’ll need to know how to prevent bedsores so that they can remain in good health.